valtido/sentry-docs/src/collections/_documentation/clients/php/config.md

 title: Configuration
 ---

 Several options exist that allow you to configure the behavior of the `Raven_Client`.
-These are passed as the second parameter of the constructor, and is expected to be an array of key value pairs:
+These are passed as the second parameter of the constructor, and is expected to be an array of key/value pairs:

 ```php
 $client = new Raven_Client($dsn, array(